Sinbad-The-Sailor/Linear-Models/README.md

 #### 3. Logistic Regression

 Classification of surviving the Titanic is made with a self-impelemnted logistic regression model.
-Based on features of sex, class and age, the model has a ~ 75 % accuracy.
+Based on features of sex, class and age, the model has a ~75 % accuracy.
 A comparision with sklearn's logistic regression and kNN classifier is made.
 The logistic regression results are nearly identical (sklearn regularizeses too), and the results are better than kNN.

+#### 4. Model Selection

+Modelling chemical yield of a certain industrial process was made with a forward selection modelling apporach.
+The forward selection algorithm iterativley adds new features out of a set of featuers (8 in this case), until the added features has no more explanatory power.
+This explanatory power is tested with a statistical hypothesis test.